 Your child can be scheduled in the Healthy Bladder Clinic at the Burnet Campus or at one of our neighborhood locations: Liberty, Anderson, Mason or Northern Kentucky.

 When you and your child come to the first appointment, the nurse practitioner or physician will take a complete medical history.
 Your child will also have a physical exam.
 A urine sample will be obtained.
 It is important to complete the urinary and bowel diary that you receive in the mail before your child comes to the first visit and bring it to the visit.

 If you receive the diaries at the first visit, please complete them and bring them to your child's first follow-up visit.
 This simply requires you to document your child’s urinary and bowel habits.
 After your child has been examined, some testing may be recommended.
 After your child’s visit and testing, a treatment plan will be recommended.

 Each child is different and each treatment is developed for the individual needs of that child.
 Treatment may include behavior changes, biofeedback, bowel management, medications and positive reinforcement.

-Urology participates in several multidisciplinary care teams including the End-Stage Renal Disease Program, Colorectal Center, Spina Bifida Team, Fetal Care Center and Disorders of Sexual Development (DSD) program.
+Urology participates in several multidisciplinary care teams including the End-Stage Renal Disease Program, Colorectal Center, Spina Bifida Team, Cincinnati Fetal Center and Disorders of Sexual Development (DSD) program.